 - UNESCO and local governments sponsor documentation and community learning efforts.

-Revision Questions and Answers on Indigenous Languages in North America
+Conclusion – on Indigenous Languages in North America Countries

 - Approximately how many indigenous languages are spoken in North America?